| Prenatal ultrasound examinations

 against a selective treatment policy for infants with myelomeningocele continue

-The goals of early operative
+to be examined.
+Aims The goals of early operative

 care for the newborn with an open NTD are to preserve all neural tissue.